 Personal Light Electric Vehicles Interactive Decision Matrix Comparison Charts

-Thinking of buying an electric scooter or other transport tool?
-This is where you can numerically compare Personal Light Electric Vehicles‘ (PLEVs) based on your own specific needs.
+Thinking of buying an electric scooter or other lightweight electric transport tool?
+This is where you can numerically compare Personal Light Electric Vehicles (PLEVs) aka Personal Mobility Devices (PMDs) based on your own specific needs.
 At the time of writing there is nothing like this anywhere else online.
-To understand how a decision matrix works see the 2 minute video below and then read on:
+To understand how a decision matrix works see the two minute video below and then read on:

 A STATIC (NON-INTERACTIVE) COMPARISON TABLE (LIGHTWEIGHT PORTABLE TRANSPORT TOOLS)

-Having used the tables above to buy and try various transport tools I have settled on using my Micro Falcon scooter for short distance last mile transport.
-It rolls beautifully in active mode and actively kicking it along helps pedestrians to feel more at ease although usually I get off and walk past oncoming pedestrians.
-In places where escooters are banned so far I have always used the excuse that it is a ‘hybrid’ and so far that has worked.
-It’s so small and portable that it’s just less of an issue and I believe this has fantastic potential as an urban transport tool.
-It’s out of production at present but I hope that Micro produce an upgraded version with a light, a softer front tire and deck (I add jelly mats and rubber to help cushion the ride).
+Having used the tables above to buy and try various transport tools, my favourite one to ride is perhaps the Inmotion E20, but there are safety issues (see table) and on the E20 the importance and value of bike lanes (or mobility lanes, active travel routes) come to light even more!
+As a reliable urban commuting tool I use my Micro Falcon scooter.
+It rolls freely even without the motor and actively kicking it along means I get exercise, get more traction and control from the foot on the ground, plus it helps pedestrians feel more at ease (although usually I get off and walk past them).
+In places where escooters are banned so far I just call it a ‘hybrid’ and so far that’s worked.
+It’s so small and portable that it’s just less of an issue.
+Overall I believe this may have the greatest potential as an urban transport tool.
+It’s out of production at present but I hope that Micro produce an upgraded version with a light, a softer larger front tire with a tread, and a softer deck (I add jelly mats and rubber to help cushion the ride).

 For scooter rental schemes